 Our Fellows come from North Carolina, the nation, and beyond.
 Our program and our patients benefit from their experience, training, and dedication to improving health outcomes for older adults.

-What do you hope to do after your Fellowship year?
-I hope to practice in a combination of inpatient and primary care settings after completing fellowship.
+What do you hope to do after your fellowship year?
+I would love to stay in academic medicine doing a combination of teaching and clinical time.

 Sarah grew up in Greensboro, NC, and now lives in Durham, NC, with her husband, Will, and her dog, Sally.
 She attended UNC-Chapel Hill both for her undergraduate degree and for medical school.
 She completed her residency and chief residency in primary care internal medicine at Cambridge Health Alliance (CHA) in Cambridge, Massachusetts, as well as a Fellowship in Bioethics at the Center for Bioethics at Harvard Medical School.
 She worked in primary care at the Durham VAMC and Lincoln Community Health Center in Durham, NC, prior to starting her Geriatrics Fellowship.

 What made you interested in pursuing a Geriatrics Fellowship at UNC?
 I was drawn to the thoughtful approach to primary care Geriatric medicine, the dedicated mission of UNC Hospitals to care for the state of North Carolina, and the creative group that makes up the Geriatrics Department at UNC.
 I feel privileged to be learning with a department that is dedicated to medical education at every graduate level, engaged in equitable delivery of care, and steeped in evidence-based Geriatric medicine.

 As a medical student at UNC and in my residency at CHA, I was drawn to the faculty and staff working in Geriatrics as I saw them approach patient care and public health in a way that was holistic, reflexive, smart, and humble.
 I am excited to continue to be a part of such a committed environment.